Examination Day and Testing

 After you start taking an examination, you cannot cancel or reschedule that examination.
 If you experience a computer issue during the test, notify test center staff immediately.
 The testing software is designed to restart the test at the point that it was interrupted.

 In the rare event that a technical problem occurs that does not permit you to complete your examination, please send a written description of the incident to Test Administration Services at the NBME.
 Test Administration Services must receive your notice within 10 days of your testing date or it may not be possible to investigate your concerns.
 Your correspondence should include your name, your USMLE ID number, the examination name (Step 1, 2 CK, 2 CS, or 3), date of administration, and a detailed description of the difficulty experienced.
 Please allow at least 15 business days for your report to be investigated and evaluated.
 You will receive written notification of the investigation results.

 If you start the examination but do not complete it for reasons other than a technical problem or expiration of time, you should promptly write to Test Administration Services explaining, in detail, the reasons you decided not to finish the examination.
 The attempt may appear as an "incomplete" on your USMLE transcript.

 For more information on how to report a test administration problem, visit the USMLE website.

 Once you enter the secure areas of the test center, which includes the orientation area, you may not leave the area until the examination has been completed.
 All examinees taking the Step 2 CS examination are required to type the patient note portion of the exam.
 You are only permitted to handwrite your patient note if you were approved to receive an accommodation for a disability or in the event that technical difficulties make the patient note-typing program unavailable.

-You may not discuss the cases with other examinees at any time (before, during or after your examination) and all conversation at the testing center among examinees must be in English.
+You may not discuss the cases with anyone, including other examinees, at any time (before, during or after your examination) and all conversation at the testing center among examinees must be in English.

 If you do not feel well on the day of your examination, we strongly encourage you to consider rescheduling your examination.